p-mongodb/ruby-specifications/README.md

 ## Mongoose Example

-The following is an example of how the discriminator mapping is specified in Mongoose:
+The following is an example of how the discriminator value is specified in Mongoose:
 ```js
 const { Schema } = mongoose